 Gloucester AC entered this league in 2002 in order to provide more competitive opportunities for the club’s whole range of age groups, and now uses it to develop its young athletes and give much-needed competition experience to its newcomers.

-The club has done very well over its relatively few years in this league.
+The club has done very well since joining the league.
 The senior men won the senior team prize for six consecutive years from 2003 to 2008 and the senior women have won it six times between 2003 and 2010.
 The U15 girls won their age group in 2010.

 The club now uses the league to introduce younger athletes to team competition and to give competitive opportunities to any athlete seeking it.